deletX/G05-CV2020-Project/README.md

  - `-d` or `--debug` will enable debug-mode

 ## Setup
+The code is found under the `code` folder.
 Require python modules are found in `requirements.txt` and therefore can be installed with `pip install -r requirements.txt`

 The only file that we were not able to re-create or retrieve during runtime are YOLO network weights,